 An average email list decays at a rate of 2% per month for B2C lists and 3% for B2B lists.
 The rate is higher for B2B lists because people change work emails more frequently than personal emails, due to job changes.
 So if you haven’t engaged with your email list for more than 6 months you are likely to have a more than a 10% bounce rate on your first bulk campaign.
-A bounce rate over 10% can get your account suspended with many email service providers (ESPs), but it also has a negative impact on your email deliverability and sender reputation, not to mention cost (since you pay to send email to invalid addresses).
-Inbox providers pay close attention to bounce rate and may block emails from a sender that attempts to deliver to invalid email addresses.
+A bounce rate over 10% can get your account suspended with many email marketing platforms, but it also has a negative impact on your email deliverability and sender reputation, not to mention cost since you pay to send email to invalid addresses.
+Inbox providers pay close attention to bounce rate and may block emails from a sender that attempts to deliver to too many invalid email addresses.

-At BigMailer, a bulk campaign with a bounce rate over 8% (default, configurable by customer) is automatically paused to protect sender reputation.
+At BigMailer, a bulk/marketing email campaign with a bounce rate over 8% (default, configurable by customer) is automatically paused to protect sender reputation.

 Using a custom tracking URL in your emails can help your emails appear more authentic and help with inbox placement.
 Consider customizing tracking URL for your emails, using the same domain as your sender address.
 For example, if your sender is email@example.com you can use email.your-domain.com as your tracking URL.

-This will require updating your domain’s DNS records (to create that email subdomain and map to email provider servers) and then adding the updated records to your email provider’s platform as a configuration or setting.
-Most market leaders allow this, although some call it white labeling and most charge extra for it or make it available on higher tier plans.
+This will require updating your domain’s DNS records (to create the desired email subdomain and map to email provider URL) and then adding the updated records to your email provider’s platform as a configuration or setting.
+Most leading email marketing platforms allow this, although some call it white labeling and most charge extra for it or make it available on higher tier plans only.

 While only a tiny fraction of your audience may see the value in a plain-text email, SpamAssasin, a widely used spam tool, considers it essential.
 The tool assigns two points to your email if no plain-text version is available.
 If your message reaches a score of seven, it’s identified as spam, so two points is a pretty big penalty for something that’s fairly easy for a savvy marketer to execute.

-While some email platforms (like BigMailer) will auto-generate a plain-text version from the HTML version, most of them don’t require one.
-If you have to create a plain-text version yourself, don’t cut corners – it should match the message in the HTML version and not be any shorter.
+While some email platforms will help auto-generate a plain-text version from the HTML version, most of them don’t require one.
+If you have to create a plain-text version yourself, don’t cut corners – it should match the message in the HTML version and not be much shorter.
 Check out this article from Litmus for more guidance on formatting plain-text emails.

 Making it super easy for users to unsubscribe is not a tactic that’s obvious to benefit the sender, but it is.
 If email recipients can’t easily locate the unsubscribe link they are likely to hit the Spam/Complaint button instead.
 Complaint is the worst type of engagement for your email campaigns.